Key takeaways

 Phase 5: Evaluation

 Most organizations skip this phase, which is why most eLearning gets refined less than it could.
 First versions are rarely the best versions.
-Treating training like a finished product instead of an evolving system is one of the quietest reasons it stops working.
+Treating training as a finished product is one of the quietest reasons it stops working.

 The tools and software used in eLearning development

 Modern eLearning development runs on a stack of tools that have stabilized over the past decade.
-The categories matter more than the specific products in each category.
+The category breakdown below holds across most teams, though the specific products in each category shift over time.

 Authoring tools